bhargavik277/lost-and-found/README.md

 Verify the student's Collection OTP at the Main Security Desk.

-The Security Desk notification does not need to expose the student's OTP.
+The Security Desk notification should not expose the student's OTP.

 🕒 Timeline

-Important actions are recorded through the system timeline.
+Important actions are recorded through the item/claim timeline:

-Examples:

 Item Reported
       ↓